 The opening hours for the shop are: 7am – 7pm Monday – Friday, 8am – 7pm Saturday and 8am – 5pm Sunday.

-The Tea Rooms are open 10am – 4pm Tuesday – Friday and 9am – 4pm Saturday and Sunday Closed Mondays
+The Tea Rooms are open seven days a week, 10am – 4pm Monday – Friday and 9am – 4pm Saturday and Sunday

 Opposite is the Village Green in the centre of Southwick village which still retains the original pump which until the 1920s was the source of domestic water for the adjacent houses.
 Southwick Village Green (5) was the site of an annual fair, established in 1234 and which continued until the mid 19th century.
 The village church of St James Without the Priory Gate (6) is unusual in that it is a ‘Peculiar’.
 It is privately owned by the Estate Landlord (the Patron) and is outside the jurisdiction of the Diosecan Bishop.
 The Elizabethan alter table is of particular interest.

-The former Southwick village school, (7) now converted into private offices (currently available to rent, contact Southwick Estate) in West Street became, in the run-up to D-day, a venue for military briefings and press conferences.
+The former Southwick village school, (7) now converted into private offices in West Street became, in the run-up to D-day, a venue for military briefings and press conferences.
 These were slotted into the normal school day with the pupils transferring to another building in the village whenever the military required the classrooms.